ainulakif/website/README.md

 - !!Move weather/population API into environment variables.

 - Showcase mongodb as public (to-do list)
+  - Add radio button for done/undone.
+  - Instead of remove the list item, update item to strikethrough.
+  - Nested lists (maybe after layouting the css).
+    - Lists is better if refer each list with their own radio button.
+    - at the same time, I could prepare that nested lists.

 - Make sign-in button disabled while waiting for Auth.